 Public transport accident claims are common, which is not surprising given that millions of journeys each year are undertaken on our roads, railways and in the skies.
 The operators of public transport have a duty of care for you as a passenger whilst travelling on their services.

-If you have suffered injuries as a result of being involved in an accident whilst travelling on public transport TRUE Solicitors may be able to help obtain compensation for you.
+If you have suffered injuries as a result of being involved in a road traffic accident whilst travelling on public transport we may be able to help obtain compensation for you.

 Contact us today for a free, initial assessment of your claim.
 Submit your details below or call us on 0344 854 7000.
 A member of our expert personal injury team will call you back to discuss your claim, at a time that is convenient for you.
 TRUE Solicitors operate on a No Win, No Fee basis.

 The most common public transport accidents claims we see involve the following modes of transport:

 Buses and coaches– Common types of bus and coach accidents are caused by driver error, such as the driver being distracted or tired leading to collisions.
 Other types of bus accidents can happen as a result of mechanical failure, poor road conditions or due to the fault of a third party.